lukelarsen/lukelarsen.com/src/uplynk.md

 ## Uplynk Live Events

 Uplynk is a video streaming service.
 We were purchased by Verizon and I currently work for them full time.
 One of the services provided by Uplynk is to manage live events.
 You can create, edit, and manage all your live events.
 Then, on the Live Event Dashboard, you can run your event.
 You can tell the event to go to an ad break, come back from the ad break, display slate, and much more.
-Here, we are going to talk specifically about the dashboard.
+Here, we are going to talk specifically about the dashboard and how it came to be.

 - ### Team Project
     - 1 Project Manager